sam3d/orbit/README.md

 <p align="center"><code>curl https://get.orbit.sh | bash</code></p>

 <p align="center">Orbit is designed to take the pain away from self-hosted web applications.
-It leverages many existing open source clustering and distributed data solutions to create a <i>5 minute setup</i> with minimal interaction with the command line.
+It leverages many existing open source container clustering and distributed data solutions to be able to provide a <i>5 minute setup</i> with minimal interaction with the command line.
 In fact, you only have to run that <i>one</i> command shown above!</p>

 ## Key features